czhou578/2-week-fastapi/readme.md

 It is just a function that can take all the same parameters that a path operation function can take:

 Dependency injection is beneficial because it is able to modularize logic.
-Avoid code duplication
+Avoid code duplication.
+Dependencies are also cached!

 Async Await in Python: